 FREE | Download Runtastic

 "Ah, I know that song but I can't remember what it's called."
-We've all been in a similar situation and Shazam wants to make it a thing of the past.
-Shazam's Apple Watch app uses your iPhone to listen to what music is playing and display the result directly on your Apple Watch.
+We've all been there, and Shazam wants to make it a thing of the past.
+Its Apple Watch app uses your iPhone to listen to what music is playing and display the result on your wrist.

 Now that Apple's bought Shazam we imagine it will be integrated into Siri and the Apple Watch even more in the future.